Over A Million Vehicles Failed MOTs In 2020 Due To Exhaust Emissions

 The government has sought to address the issue of excess vehicle emissions, which are proven to be harmful to the environment and to the health of the public.

-Within the latest MOT inspection manual, it is suggested that vehicles equipped with a diesel particulate filter (DPF) will automatically fail if there is smoke of any color being emitted.
+Within the latest MOT inspection manual, it is suggested that vehicles equipped with a diesel particulate filter (DPF) will automatically fail if there is smoke of any colour being emitted.

 DPFs became industry standard for diesel vehicles in 2009, when efforts to comply with Euro 5 emissions standards were put in motion.
 In 2015, Euro 6 regulations were introduced to further reduce levels of harmful vehicle exhaust emissions in both petrol and diesel vehicles.